VAPO: End-to-end Slide-Enhanced Speech Recognition with Omni-modal Large Language Models: Conclusion

 \section{Conclusion}

-This paper identifies key failures in OLLMs when applied to the SlideASR task, where they often disregard audio input and function merely as OCR systems.
-To address this, we introduce Visually-Anchored Policy Optimization (VAPO), a novel training method that enforces a structured "Look before Transcription" reasoning process.
-By leveraging a \texttt{<think><answer>} format and multi-faceted reward functions, VAPO significantly enhances the model's ability to integrate visual and auditory information.
-Furthermore, we developed SlideASR-Bench, an entity-rich benchmark, to facilitate more robust training and evaluation.
-Extensive experiments demonstrate that VAPO substantially improves the transcription accuracy, particularly for specialized terms, establishing a more effective end-to-end paradigm for SlideASR.
+In this work, we uncover a critical \textit{Visual Interference} phenomenon in OLLMs applied to the SlideASR task, where models succumb to modality dominance and ignore auditory inputs.
+To address this, we introduce Visually-Anchored Policy Optimization (VAPO), a novel post-training method that enforces a human-like ``\textit{Look-then-Listen}'' inference chain.
+By leveraging a structured \textit{<think><answer>} format and multi-dimensional reward optimization, VAPO effectively decouples visual perception from auditory transcription.
+Furthermore, we contribute SlideASR-Bench, a comprehensive benchmark designed to address the data scarcity in entity-rich scenarios.
+Extensive experiments demonstrate that VAPO not only eliminates visual interference but also sets a new state-of-the-art performance, particularly in recognizing specialized domain entities.